jacurutu-antoineb/PublicTools/obsidian-shim/README.md

    LOCAL - Optional parameter in case you want to clone the json files and update with your parameters.

 settings.json
-  Requires you populate APIKEY and SERVICEID.
+&nbsp;&nbsp;&nbsp;Requires you populate APIKEY and SERVICEID.
 Optionally rename TENANTID.
-  Feel free to add/modify settings.
+&nbsp;&nbsp;&nbsp;Feel free to add/modify settings.

+users.json
+&nbsp;&nbsp;&nbsp;Requires you populate APIKEY and SERVICEID.
+Optionally rename TENANTID.
+&nbsp;&nbsp;&nbsp;Feel free to add/modify actual data